nerds-with-keyboards/routerino/README.md

 ##### tags?: HeadTag[];

 Any desired head tags for that route.
+See [HeadTag props](#headtag-props) for details.

 ##### titlePrefix?: string;

 Deprecated: a title prefix for this route to override the default.
+Use title and separator instead.

 ##### titlePostfix?: string;

 Deprecated: a title postfix for this route to override the default.
+Use title and separator instead.

 ##### imageUrl?: string;